Devanik21/Substrata-Matrix/Intermediate_Cluster/Readme.md

 **CLIQUE Subspace Clustering** (`clique_subspace`)

 Grid-based subspace discovery.
-Divides each dimension into $\xi$ equal-width bins and identifies dense units (cells where point density $\geq \tau$).
+Divides each dimension into xi equal-width bins and identifies dense units (cells where point density >= tau).
 Connected dense units in lower-dimensional projections form clusters.
 CLIQUE automatically finds clusters in all subspace projections, addressing the curse of dimensionality by focusing on locally relevant subsets of dimensions.

 ---